 - 5. Project Feasibility and Team Qualifications (2 pages maximum): Address these five points (the Simulation Requirements outlined in the RFP): - 1.
 Simulations must be standard MD in constant NVE, NVT (isothermal) or NPT (isothermal, isobaric).
 Consist of protein, DNA, RNA, lipids, water, and standard ions.
-Ligands, custom molecules OK as long as you have AMBER or CHARMM parameters for them. - 2.
+Ligands, custom molecules OK. - 2.
 Periodic boundary conditions and explicit solvent.
 Simulation cell must have only right angles, with a minimum of 50 A per side. - 3.
 Force Field must be variants of standard, non-polarizable CHARMM or Amber biomolecular force fields). - 4.
-Number of atoms (between 100,000 and 8,500,000 atoms, including solvent) - 5.
-Simulations will not finish in less than 1 hour on Anton. - State whether the proposed system has already been built and equilibrated.
+Number of atoms (between 100,000 and 8,500,000 atoms, including solvent) The sweet spot: 500,000 to 6M - 5.
+Simulations will not finish in less than 1 hour on Anton - State whether the proposed system has already been built and equilibrated.
 If not, provide evidence that the proposed system can be successfully built and simulated. - Describe the expertise and experience of the researcher. - If there is a co-PI on a proposal, explain that the work described in the proposal will be conducted primarily in the PI's lab.